 BigQuery MachineLearning (BQML) can train and serve ML models using only SQL to power marketing automation and help deliver personalized experiences.

 In the “Use BQML to Activate Audiences on Google Marketing Platform (GMP)” article series, we’ll use unsupervised machine learning methods to build clusters of users grouped by their similarities to each other.
 We’ll analyze these clusters to extract insights and add meaning business labels to better understand them.
 Then we’ll load these clusters into Google Analytics using the Management API to turn them into segments and finally, we’ll build GA Audiences to activate these users across the GMP.
-This first article covers data preparation.
-Read our introduction article for insights into the technologies we’ll use and the business challenges we’re solving.
+Be sure to read our introduction article for insights into the technologies we’ll use and the business challenges we’re solving.
+This article covers data preparation.

 In this example, we see that clicking on a product sends a GA Enhanced Ecommerce event with the action set to “Quickview Click”.
 These labels will come in handy when we write our SQL.

 Once you’ve identified all the relevant events, you’ll want to take a look at the content taxonomy.
 Google provides access to its Google Merchandise Demo GA Account, which can be helpful to acquire domain knowledge of the data and the quality.
 They expose the dates 8/1/2016 – 8/1/2017 within BigQuery, so be sure to also use those in GA.

 Next, we’ll want to perform Exploratory Data Analysis (“EDA”) on the data quality.
 These models can be sensitive to outliers, so it is a good practice to cull the data of anomalous records.
 K-Means clustering itself is a great tool to use analyze large sets of data and is helpful for outlier detection.